 Free (must register)

 This roundtable will be moderated by the Chairs of ASCE’s Smart City Standards Initiative and will include representatives from federal, state, and local transportation agencies, academics, and practicing engineers from the private sector.
-The event will cover an overview of the smart city standards under development at ASCE, and with an open discussion to identify the guidelines and standards that are currently needed to reduce barriers to deployment of technology on the built infrastructure, and to facilitate the delivery of smart mobility and smart cities.
-Recommendations from this event will feed into ASCE’s standard development prioritization process.
-The roundtable will be open for participation to all conference attendees.
+The event will begin with an overview of the smart city standards under development at ASCE and then focus on an open dialog to identify the guidelines, codes and standards that are needed to reduce barriers to deployment of technology on the built infrastructure for smart mobility and smart cities.
+Recommendations from this event will feed into ASCE’s standards development prioritization process.
+The roundtable will be open for participation by all conference attendees.

 Short Course: Security in ‘Smart’ Applications – How to Outsmart the Hackers